Guiana Island (Antigua and Barbuda)

-Guiana Island (or Guana Island) is an island off the northeast coast of Antigua, between the Parham Peninsula and Crump Island.
+Guiana Island, or Guana Island, is an island off the northeast coast of Antigua, between the Parham Peninsula and Crump Island.
 It forms the southern coast of the North Sound, and is the fourth largest island of Antigua and Barbuda.
+The 2011 census recorded a permanent population of 0.

-Flora and Fauna
+Flora and fauna

 Guiana is a refuge for the Fallow Deer, Antigua's national animal.
 The island forms part of Antigua’s Offshore Islands Important Bird Area (IBA), designated as such by BirdLife International because it supports significant populations of various bird species, including West Indian whistling-ducks, brown pelicans, laughing gulls, and least and royal terns.